-- Use drag and drop - Use the Move Categories command
+- Use drag and drop - Use the Move Categories command - 1 Log on as SAN administrator, portal administrator, or power user. - 2 Select the category that you want to move. - 3 Drag and drop it into the correct category.

-To drag and drop a category to a different level of the tree panel hierarchy

-- 1 Log on as SAN administrator, portal administrator, or power user. - 2 Select the category that you want to move. - 3 Drag and drop it into the correct category. - If you are moving the category to root, you can point anywhere on the root folder line. - If you are moving the category to nest inside another category, be sure the cursor is pointing inside the folder icon of the target category. - 4 Save the categories as a view.
-Refer to Saving Views on page 54.
+If you are moving the category to root, you can point anywhere on the root folder line.

+If you are moving the category to nest inside another category, be sure the cursor is pointing inside the folder icon of the target category.
-To move a category to a different level of the hierarchy using the menu

-- 1 Log on as SAN administrator, portal administrator, or power user. - 2 Select the category that you want to move. - 3 Select the Category menu, then select Move Category. - The Move Category dialog box is displayed. - After the caption Source Category at the top of the Move Category dialog box, the name of the category you selected to move in Step 2 is displayed. - 4 Select the category into which you want to move the category you selected in Step 2. - The OK button becomes enabled. - 5 Select OK. - The tree panel refreshes to show appliances and categories at root level. - 6 Select the node to the left of the new parent category to see the nested category. - 7 Save the categories as a view.
+- 4 Save the categories as a view.
+Refer to Saving Views on page 54. - 1 Log on as SAN administrator, portal administrator, or power user. - 2 Select the category that you want to move. - 3 Select the Category menu, then select Move Category.

+The Move Category dialog box is displayed.

+After the caption Source Category at the top of the Move Category dialog box, the name of the category you selected to move in Step 2 is displayed.

+4 Select the category into which you want to move the category you selected in Step 2.

+The OK button becomes enabled.

+5 Select OK.

+The navigation panel refreshes to show appliances and categories at root level.

+- 6 Select the node to the left of the new parent category to see the nested category. - 7 Save the categories as a view.
 Refer to Saving Views on page 54.